staceybellerose/sysmon-pytk/README.md

 ### Generate translation files

-Translations are available in English and Spanish.
+Translations are available in English, Spanish, and German.
 To build the translation files, run the following bash commands:

 ```bash